 The rededication of the temple began with the lighting of the newly purified menorah.
-According to Moses’ instructions, only consecrated oil could be used; but when it was time to relight the menorah, just one flask was found—enough for one day (Lev.
+According to Moses’ instructions, only consecrated oil could be used.
+But when it was time to relight the menorah, just one flask—enough for one day—was found (Lev.
 24:2).

-If you happen to see a hanukkiah visible in a window, take note that the miracle of Hanukkah is on display so that any passersby can observe the light!
+If you happen to see a chanukiah visible in a window, take note that the miracle of Chanukah is on display for passersby to observe.

 “For my eyes have seen Your salvation,

 Which You have prepared before the face of all peoples,

 A light to bring revelation to the Gentiles,

 And the glory of Your people Israel.”
 (Lk.
 2:30-32).